rahulstox/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe
-# 🪨✂️📄 Rock Paper Scissors - Advanced Web Game
+# Rock Paper Scissor Game

+A fun and classic Tic Tac Toe game built using only HTML, CSS, and JavaScript.
+Play against a friend locally in this lightweight browser game.

+✅ Safe
+📱 Responsive
+🔒 No user data required

 A modern, stylish, and fully responsive **Rock-Paper-Scissors** game using **HTML**, **CSS**, and **JavaScript**.
 Play against a computer AI, track your wins, and select between different round formats.
 The interface features vibrant hand gesture illustrations replacing plain text, giving it a fresh, fun user experience.